 - 5. A student whose clinical progress during a course is unsatisfactory will be counseled.
 The student may be required to submit a learning contract, with strategies and a timetable for achieving the clinical competency outcomes, for approval by the clinical preceptor and Course Coordinator(s) and/or Program Faculty Liaison or such a learning contract will be developed by the faculty.
 The student's unsatisfactory progress, counseling, learning contract and subsequent clinical progress will be documented by a faculty member and placed in the student's program file.
 The student will have the opportunity to demonstrate improvement during the remainder of the course.
 In exceptional circumstances special consideration may be given, at the discretion of the faculty, regarding extending the clinical experience.
 Additional clinical hours may be arranged when and where available before the end of the semester.
 If the student fails to achieve the clinical course competency outcomes by the end of the semester, the student will fail the clinical component of the course and policies VI, A: 8-10 will apply.
-The final grade that will appear on the student's transcript will be submitted only after successful completion of all course competencies and course evaluations. - 6.
+The final grade that will appear on the student's transcript will be submitted only after successful completion of all course competencies documented by submission of daily and midsemester and final evaluations.
+In some cases, a student may only need a few weeks to complete a clinical course or the clinical component of a course and may receive an In Progress (IP) grade for the course and register (and pay for) an Independent Study (NRMW 5700) to complete the clinical requirements at the end of the semester but before the start of the next semester.
+If these requirements are satisfactorily met, the student will receive a passing grade in both the Independent Study and original course. - 6.
 A student who is unable to meet the clinical competency outcomes of a course fails the course. - 7.
 A student who has completed all course requirements and desires additional clinical experience may request faculty approval to register for an Independent Study course during a subsequent semester, subject to availability of an appropriate clinical site.
 Independent study credits do not apply towards those required for attainment of the certificate or degree however students must pass these courses in order to graduate. - 8.
 Once a student begins the clinical course sequence (antepartum, well-woman gynecology, primary care, intrapartum, postpartum, and integration) there can be no gaps other than a summer semester in this sequence of courses.
 If the student must decelerate or postpone a clinical course, the student must take a minimum of a 1-credit Independent Study to continue clinical work.
 The clinical Independent Study must include all clinical components that the student has already undertaken, whether or not that clinical course was passed or failed (with the exception of primary care).
 The Independent Study will not count toward the credit requirement for graduation however students must pass these courses in order to graduate.
 If the student must take a leave of absence, a plan will be developed for remediation as necessary in clinical work when the student returns. - 9.
 Students who are challenging courses through the Midwifery Education Program Challenge Mechanism option will be given specific policies regarding challenges.